High Desert Food Trail

 Tumalo to La Pine

-Begin your trip with a lakeside overnight at The Suttle Lodge & Boathouse (6) in Sisters, where you can start your day with an alpine-style breakfast.
-Head south to Tumalo and fill your picnic basket with u-pick and farm stand goodies from Well Rooted Farms (30), , and locally sourced meats, snacks and libations from Schilling’s Garden Market (33).
+Begin your trip with a lakeside overnight at The Suttle Lodge & Boathouse in Sisters, where you can start your day with an alpine-style breakfast.
+Head south to Tumalo and fill your picnic basket with u-pick and farm stand goodies from Well Rooted Farms, and locally-sourced meats, snacks and libations from Schilling’s Garden Market.
 Enjoy a walk around the garden or shop the seasonal markets while taking in mountain views.

-End your day in La Pine, where you can sit back and relax on the outdoor patio of Legend NW Cider Company (44) and sample beverages made from Northwest apples.
-Stick around for the live music and a dinner of wood-fired pizza.
+End your day in La Pine, where you can sit back and relax on the outdoor patio of Legend Cider Company and sample beverages made from northwest apples and unique flavor combinations.
+Stick around for the live music or head to Badlands Artisan Distillery to taste award-winning spirits, specialty drinks, and some bites from the on-site food trucks.

 Resilient Agriculture